cloudant/nodejs-cloudant/MIGRATION.md

 [See the README](https://github.com/IBM/cloudant-node-sdk#code-examples) for code examples on using environment variables.

 ## Other differences
-1. The way of storing credentials in a file has changed, the usage of `dotenv` package is not suggested.
-See the [external file configuration section](https://github.com/IBM/cloudant-node-sdk#authentication-with-external-configuration) in our API docs about the new handling.
+1. Using the `dotenv` package to store credentials in a file is not recommended.
+See the [external file configuration section](https://github.com/IBM/cloudant-node-sdk#authentication-with-external-configuration) in our API docs for handling this feature in our new library.
-1. Fetching the database object first before performing operations on it is not required.
-For example, in the case of updating a document, this would mean calling first `getDocument` to fetch and after `putDocument` to update.
+1. Fetching the database object first before performing additional operations is not required.
+For example, in the case of updating a document you would first call `getDocument` to fetch and then `putDocument` to update.
 1. Plugins are not supported, but several of the plugin features exist in the new library e.g. IAM.
 1. The plugin for retrying failed requests is not supported.